Pattern 1796 light cavalry sabre: Officers' sabres

 Officers carried fighting swords very similar in form to those of the trooper version, though they tended to be lighter, at around 1 lb 13oz (0.83 kg), in weight and show evidence of higher levels of finish and workmanship.
 They were also distinguished in the hilt by the grips being wire-wound (silver or gilt copper/brass) and in the backpiece having reduced-size ears, often comma-shaped, or no ears at all.
-Officers stationed in India sometimes had the hilts and scabbards of their swords silvered as a protection against the high humidity of the Monsoon season.
+Officers stationed in India sometimes had the hilts and scabbards of their swords silvered as a protection against the high humidity of the monsoon season.
 Unlike the officers of the heavy cavalry, light cavalry officers did not have a pattern dress sword.
 As a result of this there were many swords made which copied elements of the 1796 pattern design but incorporated a high degree of decoration, such as blue and gilt or frost-etched blades, and gilt-bronze hilts.
 At their most showy, sabres with ivory grips and lion's-head pommels are not unknown.
-These swords were obviously primarily intended for dress rather than battle.
+Such swords were primarily intended for dress wear.
 Soon after 1800 'Mameluke-hilted' sabres, either original Turkish kilij swords or copies derived from them, became popular for officers to wear when on foot in full dress.
+This was because they were fashionable, plus they were shorter and lighter than the pattern sabre.